coderefinery/coderefinery.org/content/blog/2021-11-20-phase-2-lessons-learned.md

     - [Lessons Learned from Running Code Refinery's First Online Workshop](https://carpentries.org/blog/2020/04/coderefinery-first-online-workshop/)
     - [Report from the Mega-Coderefinery workshop](https://carpentries.org/blog/2020/08/Report-from-the-Mega-Coderefinery-workshop/)
 - [CodeRefinery's Zulip chat is introduced as a Carpentries local community space for Nordics and Baltics.](https://carpentries.org/community/)
-- Attended at membership exective council meetings (2020 by RA, 2021 by NT).
+- Attended at membership executive council meetings (2020 by RA, 2021 by NT).
 - In 2021, CodeRefinery hosted a workshop on [Introduction to Conda for (Data) Scientists](https://coderefinery.github.io/2021-01-08-coderefinery-online/) as a part of [the Carpentries pilot program to improve the lesson material in the incubator program to further level](https://carpentries.org/blog/2020/10/call-for-pilot-workshops-carpentries-incubator/).
 - Carpentries Executive Director provided a support letter upon the application for the sustainability phase.
 - CodeRefinery has re-licensed their lesson material from CC-BY-SA to CC-BY based on a suggestion by the Carpentries.